 and it was wonderful!
 We will definitely be going back soon!"

-Didar Berry Farm - bleberries, porta-potties are available, picnic area (bring
+Didar Berry Farm - bleberries, porta-potties are available, picnic area you may bring your own food

 5570 - 104th Street, Delta, BC V4K 3N3.
 Phone: